adshares/ads/README.md

 chmod go-r key/key.txt
 ```

 The configuration file (options.txt) indicates an initial peer address that we want to start syncing from.
 To connect to the network we also need a recent network topology file that already includes our new node.
 This file can be found in a recent block directory of the running node (and all nodes on the network).
 The blocks are in ../node1/blk/xxx/xxxxx.
 The block numbers correspond to unix time.
-Let’s take a servers.txt from from ../node1/blk/595/EA9C0/ .
+Let’s take a servers.txt file from ../node1/blk/595/EA9C0/ .

 ```
 cp ../node1/blk/595/EA9C0/servers.txt ./